HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_specific_xai/attentionmaps.rst

 -------------------------

 Text is represented as sequential and discrete data.
 Each token (word, subword, or character) in the sequence is represented by an embedding, and attention mechanisms focus on the relationships between these tokens.
 Attention maps for Sequence Transformers are usually generated through a self-attention mechanism.
-The map is a matrix, typically of size $sequence length \times sequence length$, where each element represents the attention weight between two tokens in the sequence.
+The map is a matrix, typically of size :math:`\text{sequence length} \times \text{sequence length}`, where each element represents the attention weight between two tokens in the sequence.
 These attention weight indicate how much one token attends to another when making predictions.

 The attention weight are calculated within a single sequence to model the interactions between different elements of that sequence.
 The process involves queries, keys, and values, all of which are derived from the same input data.